Pforzheimer House: Renaming to Pforzheimer

 North House Masters J. Woodland Hastings and Hanna Hastings said they were "thrilled!" with the new name and Hanna was quoted as saying "It's just what we've been asking for.
 We wanted to be more than a direction."
 Pretty quickly, students grew used to the new name.
 The letters f or ph were replaced by pF in House-related words, hence Pformal, PfoHo Pfora, and Pfreshman Welcome.
-(Notable exceptions: Faculty Row, Thursdayfest.)